Designing a Healthcare Platform for Longitudinal Care

 Existing EMRs are optimized for billing and episodic encounters.
 They fragment patient history, bury signal in documentation, and require clinicians to reconstruct context manually.

-YOMI’s challenge was not to “modernize an EMR UI,” but to redefine what the system should represent in the first place.
+YOMI Health’s challenge was not to “modernize an EMR UI,” but to redefine what the system should represent in the first place.

 PROBLEM FRAMING